cdktf/cdktf-provider-cloudflare/docs/loadBalancerPool.java.md

 - *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-cloudflare.loadBalancerPool.LoadBalancerPoolOrigins">LoadBalancerPoolOrigins</a>>

-origins block.
+The list of origins within this pool.

+Traffic directed at this pool is balanced across all currently healthy origins, provided the pool itself is healthy.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_pool#origins LoadBalancerPool#origins}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_pool#origins LoadBalancerPool#origins}

 ---